liveahero-wiki/liveahero-wiki.github.io/_charas/alphecca.md

 EVENTA = "Hmm..mysterious, what an interesting labyrinth.<br>I'm usually bound to my throne, so just a little bit of adventure is fine, right?"
 EVENTB = "Hmm, the enigmatic white knight huh…I wonder what kind of person he is.<br>Mm? when he appears I am always nowhere to be seen you say?<br>Now…isn't it just a coincidence?"
 %}

+## Notes

+- His full name is Alphecca Genma The 21st (アルフェッカ・ゲンマ21世）